In the early 1950s, psychologist Soloman Asch carried out an experiment that would later go on to become a classic study of human behavior.

 It is now your turn… what do you say?

-As it turns out, 70% of the test subjects were likely to have said “B” at some point.
+It turns out, at least 70% of the test subjects said “B” at some point.

 What the test subjects didn’t know is that this was not really an observation test, and that all the other volunteers were collaborators.